katonic-dev/Examples/custom-components/README.md

 https://www.kaggle.com/datasets/shivamb/bank-customer-segmentation
 ```

-As this data doesn't have any unique `ID` columns that's why we made a unique ID column and concatenated with it.
+As this data doesn't have any unique `ID` columns that's why we made a unique ID column and concatenated with it after downloading form the link.
 The name of the id columns doesn't have to be `ID` it can be anything.